Kuai Token Price Tops $0.14 on Major Exchanges (KT)

-Kuai Token (KT) traded 0.8% higher against the U.S. dollar during the twenty-four hour period ending at 9:00 AM ET on March 22nd.
-Over the last seven days, Kuai Token has traded down 2.8% against the U.S. dollar.
-One Kuai Token coin can now be purchased for $0.14 or 0.00000333 BTC on major exchanges.
-Kuai Token has a market capitalization of $1.64 million and approximately $1.08 million worth of Kuai Token was traded on exchanges in the last 24 hours.
+Kuai Token (KT) traded 0.1% lower against the U.S. dollar during the 24 hour period ending at 21:00 PM Eastern on March 25th.
+Over the last seven days, Kuai Token has traded 1.5% lower against the U.S. dollar.
+Kuai Token has a market cap of $1.62 million and $884,691.00 worth of Kuai Token was traded on exchanges in the last day.
+One Kuai Token coin can now be purchased for approximately $0.14 or 0.00000319 BTC on exchanges.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.